embedded-machine-learning/scripts-and-guides/scripts/README.md

 The EML Toolbox is built around uniformity.

 ### Folder Structure
 First, we use a uniform folder structure.
-The folder structure has the following structure, starting from some base folder:
+The folders has the following structure, starting from some base folder, .e.g $HOME:
-- ./eml_projects #Project folder for custom projects) [YOUR PROJECT1]
+- ./eml_projects 		#Project folder for custom projects)
+	- [YOUR PROJECT1]
-		[YOUR PROJECT2]
+	- [YOUR PROJECT2]
 - ./scripts-and-guides 	#Scripts and guides repository
 - ./models 				#Tesnorflow Object Detection API reporsitory, however optional
 - ./protobuf 			#Protobuf as part of the Tensorflow Object Detection API
 - ./tf24 				#Tensorflow 2.4 python virtual environment

 The same structure is used for training as well as inference.